 UNIT OF STUDY

 Organisational sustainability is a critical part of contemporary managerial practice, focusing on organisations' economical, social and environmental impact.
-This unit of study critically evaluates the intentions, practices and outcomes of organisational sustainability initiatives.
-By applying relevant theoretical frameworks, students will be encouraged to enhance their understanding of the role and responsibilities of management, the impact of organisations on employees, and the wider societal and environmental implications of contemporary organisational trends.
+This unit critically evaluates the intentions, practices and outcomes of organisational sustainability initiatives.
+By applying relevant theoretical frameworks, students are encouraged to enhance their understanding of the role and responsibilities of management, the impact of organisations on employees, and the wider societal and environmental implications of contemporary organisational trends.
 With an emphasis on the human dimensions of organisational actions, this unit builds on foundational units of study in Management, Industrial Relations and Human Resource Management.

 Our courses that offer this unit of study

 Further unit of study information

 Semester 1: 1 x 3hr seminar/tutorial per week, Semester 2: Intensive - 6 days 10-5pm Sundays from Week 7

 class tests (30%), poster (30%), and exam (40%)